Friends Drift Inn Farm Recipes

-- 1 cup of shredded cheese (I used Good Shepherd Sheep Cheese)
+- 1 cup of shredded cheese, a mild flavored variety (I used Good Shepherd Sheep Cheese)

 - ¼ cup of green onion bottoms, finely minced

-- 1 Tablespoon Sorghum (I used local but Bourbon Barrel Foods makes a fine product) you could substitute local honey
+- 1 tablespoon sorghum (I used local but Bourbon Barrel Foods)

-- 12 ounces of warm beer, I usually let set overnight but in a pinch you could just barely warm on the stovetop only enough to take off the chill
+- 12 ounces of root temperature beer.
+I usually let set overnight but in a pinch you could just barely warm on the stovetop only enough to take off the chill

 3. In a large mixing bowl add flour, baking powder, salt, and cheese.
 Whisk through to combine.

 4. Add garlic, onions, 2 tablespoons butter, sorghum and beer.